BA (Hons) Graphic Design

 Ranked 10th in the country in the design and crafts section of the Guardian's 2017 University League Tables.

 Recent graduates are working at some of the most highly regarded design businesses in the UK, as well as some high profile agencies abroad.
-Encouragement is given to the development of versatility, leading to a wide range of career opportunities in design and illustration in the fields of corporate identity, marketing and publicity, advertising and publishing as well as freelance illustration.
+Encouragement is given to the development of versatility, leading to a wide range of career opportunities in design and illustration in the fields of branding, packaging, advertising, publishing, interaction design as well as freelance design and illustration.
+We always try to keep in touch with our graduates and maintain our extensive alumni network.

 Teaching consists largely of project based work supported by appropriate 'skills' based workshops.
 Students tackle a huge variety of briefs ranging in complexity and time scales.
 Some projects will take many weeks to complete whilst others will be solved within a matter of hours.
 There's also a huge variety to the pattern of learning experiences with some projects being team based and others are worked on individually.
 We encourage a competitive, demanding yet light-hearted atmosphere.